wolf-math/aaronwolfdev/docs/Coding/Python Docs/Guide/types_variables_conditionals/conditionals.md

 sidebar_position: 3
 ---

+## What are conditionals?

-Conditional statements let your program make decisions based on values and conditions.
-Python uses `if`, `elif`, and `else` to control which code runs.
+**Conditionals** are statements that let your program make decisions based on values and conditions.
+Python uses `if`, `elif`, and `else` to control which code runs, allowing your program to respond differently to different situations.

+## Why this matters

+Conditionals are what make programs intelligent and interactive.
+Without them, your code would always execute the same way every time.
+With conditionals, you can check user input, validate data, handle different cases, and create programs that adapt to their environment.
+Almost every useful program uses conditionals—whether it's checking if a user is logged in, validating input, choosing which calculation to perform, or determining what message to display.
+Mastering conditionals is essential for writing programs that do more than just execute a fixed sequence of steps.

 ## Basic syntax